TanyaNabintu/BirdSpotterAppPoe/README.md

 it will be added to the firebase firestore

 Step 6:
-If you need to update or delete a bird you have to be the owner(I mean the one who has downloaded it) Just click the bird and you will see two buttons on bottom the one for update or delete . you can by editing fields or delete it.
+If you need to update or delete a bird you have to be the owner(I mean the one who has added it) Just click on the bird and you will see two buttons on bottom the one for update or delete . you can by editing fields or delete it.

 Step 7: